YenTingWangTW/Thesis/README.md

 <!-- We applied 2-step training and few optimization steps tailored to solve the domain-specifc task with the limited labeled data at hand.
 For detailed information, please refer to the thesis report or presentation slides. -->

-To illustrate the labeling approach, Jupyter notebooks are provided to guide each training step.
+To illustrate the labeling approach, Jupyter notebooks are provided to guide each training step and recreate results produced in the thesis.

 - Training steps (should be implemented as ordered below)
     - Control-flow relation learning (optional step)